J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 A few things stand out, in the order I'd flag them in a real investigation:

-1. **`SetDefaultPolicyVersion` as the event name.** This API call is rare in legitimate workflows — most organizations never call it directly.
+1. **`SetDefaultPolicyVersion` as the event name.** This API call is rare in legitimate workflows.
 Seeing it at all is a signal worth investigating on its own.
-2. **`versionId: v3`.** Meaningless without context — but if you've already reviewed the policy's version history (as any thorough investigation should), you immediately recognize v3 as the full-admin version.
+2. **`versionId: v3`.** Meaningless without context but if you've already reviewed the policy's version history (as any thorough investigation should), you immediately recognize v3 as the full-admin version.
 This single field tells you the outcome of the action without needing to check anything else.
 3. **The user agent literally contains `kali-amd64`.** In a real environment, this is about as loud a signal as it gets — legitimate business workflows don't run AWS CLI from a penetration testing distribution.
 This is the kind of small detail that's easy to miss if you're only skimming event names, but immediately actionable once you know to look for it.
 4. **Source IP correlation.** Matching the source IP against known-good ranges (VPN, office egress, etc.) is a standard IR step, and it's just as relevant in cloud investigations as it is in traditional network forensics.